Flotype/now/user_manual.md

 The callbacks are run in the context of the connecting/disconnecting client's `now` namespace.
 This makes it easy to access information about that client for setup or setdown procedures.

+###Client ready event on the client
+NowJS allows you to specify a callback to be fired when the client has successfully connected to the NowJS server.
+To set a listener for the events, do the following:

+    now.ready(function(){});

 Further Reading
 ----------------------
 Now that you've read the User Manual guide, try the NowJS [Quick Start](http://nowjs.com/guide) and [Best Practices](http://nowjs.com/bestpractices)